bomonike

 Florida

 At 2,300 miles, the Mississippi River is the 4th longest in the world (after Nile, Amazon, Yangtze).
-It’s part of the largest watershed in the world.
+With feeds from the Missouri River (starting in Montana), Ohio River, and Arkansas River, it’s part of the largest watershed in the world.

 VIDEO: “It’s inevitable that the US emerged as a global superpower”: the Missisippi is the longest navigable river in the world, enabling inland cities to be oceanic ports serving world markets by boat (10-39X cheaper than by road).